melaniebrgr/learning-computer-science/04-rust/01-introduction.md

 ### Tuple

-A tuple is a way of grouping together a number of values with different types into one compound type.
+A tuple is a way of grouping together values of different types into one compound type.
 Tuples have a fixed length and once declared, they cannot grow or shrink in size.
 Tuples can be accessed by destructuring or using a period (`.`) notation.
 Start at 0 when accessing by dot notation.